Oregon State vs. Washington NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 63.3, is 7.3 points above Saturday's over/under.

-- These two squads combine to surrender 38.8 points per game, 17.2 fewer than this contest's over/under.
+- The two teams combine to score 63.3 points per game, 5.8 more than the over/under in this contest.

+- The 38.8 combined points per game that these two squads have allowed this season are 18.7 fewer than the 57.5 total in this contest.

-- The average total in Beavers games this season is 64.1, 8.1 points more than Saturday's over/under of 56.
+- The Beavers and their opponents have scored an average of 64.1 points per game in 2021, 6.6 more than Saturday's total.

-- The 56 over/under in this game is 4.8 points above the 51.2 average total in Huskies games this season.
+- The 57.5 over/under in this game is 6.3 points higher than the 51.2 average total in Huskies games this season.

 Oregon State Stats and Trends

-- In Oregon State's four games this season, it has three wins against the spread.

-- The Beavers have been favored by 2.5 points or more two times this season and have covered the spread in all of them.
+- This season, the Beavers have won ATS in each of their two games as a favorite of 2.5 points or more.

-- Oregon State's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Oregon State's games this year have hit the over on two of four set point totals (50%).

-- Oregon State is 3-1 against the spread and 3-1 overall this season when the team puts up more than 17.8 points.
+- Oregon State is 3-1 against the spread and 3-1 overall this season when the team scores more than 17.8 points.

-- When Oregon State piles up more than 336.0 yards, the team is 3-1 against the spread and 3-1 overall.
+- Oregon State is 3-1 against the spread and 3-1 overall when the team churns out more than 336.0 yards.

 - The Beavers have turned the ball over five times this season, one fewer than the Huskies have forced (6).